laurelschwulst/interactive/interview.md

 # Interview with Bill Wurtz

 *Note: This is an imaginary interview.
-The questions and answers were selected and arranged from Bill Wurtz's [questions page](http://www.billwurtz.com/questions/questions.html) in late 2017 by Laurel Schwulst.*
+The questions and answers were selected and arranged from Bill Wurtz's [questions page](http://www.billwurtz.com/questions/questions.html) in 2017 by Laurel Schwulst.*

 ## About